CleasbyCode/pdvzip/README.md

 If the compressed/embedded file type is PowerShell, Python, Shell script or a Windows/Linux executable,
 pdvzip will give you the option to provide command-line arguments for your file, if required.

-Make sure to enclosed arguments containing spaces, such as file & directory names, within "quotation" marks.
+Make sure to enclose arguments containing spaces, such as file & directory names, within "quotation" marks.
 ```console
 user1@linuxbox:~/Desktop$ ./pdvzip my_cover_image.png jdvrif_linux_executable.zip